 • Ceramic giftware

 • Quillwork and much more

 Art lovers will appreciate original paintings in watercolour and oil, art cards, and Simcoe County landscape and wildlife motifs.
-Food is a big part of the event, and culinary fans will appreciate the special gourmet foods such as homemade fudges and baked goods, savoury jellies, chutneys, mustards, truffles, and biscotti.
-Farmer’s Market vendors offering pumpkins and apples will be set up at Sainte-Marie’s front entrance.
+Food is a big part of the event, and culinary fans will appreciate the special gourmet foods such as homemade fudges, chocolate, baked goods, savoury jellies, chutneys, mustards, truffles, honey, italian sausages & breads, pies and cookies.

 On the historic site, there will be lots of heritage activities for families to enjoy.
 Costumed staff will share the story of the original 17th-century Jesuit mission.

-Restaurant Sainte-Marie will be open on both days during the event, featuring its famous “Three Sisters Soup” adapted from an award-winning Native recipe.
+Restaurant Sainte-Marie will be open on both days during the event, featuring its famous “Three Sisters Soup” adapted from an award-winning Indigenous recipe.